Thin green growth matures into firm, roundish blue-grey leaves which grow in opposing pairs, uniformly measuring 1.5cm across.

 Maintenance: Low.
 Repot annually.
 Half strength doses of liquid fertiliser in growing period.

-Special note: Known as ‘String of Nickels’ or ‘Button Plant’.
+Special note: Dischidia nummularia is often refered to as ‘String of Nickels’ or ‘Button Plant’.
 Closely related to hoya.
 WAOL permitted.
+Roots on this species are often very fine.

 Each living plant is unique and may vary in size, colour, or shape depending on the season.
 Flowering plants are sent when available.
 Plants are sent bare-rooted.